 In the light of all this, The Frayed Atlantic Edge is an exploration of how travel and movement (whether by land or sea) can be a form of historical research.
 The routes it follows were once habitually travelled by families making their livings from land and sea, while stories of ships (and their wreckage) fill the traditions and imagery of these coasts…

-As I travel I’ll be exploring what it might mean to call the outdoors an archive, and what it means to call kayaking research.
+Two of the questions the project asks are therefore what it might mean to call the outdoors an archive, and what it means to call kayaking research.